mathewgomas-alfred/mathewgomas.io/reference_manual/tools/shape_edit.rst

 |mouseleft| + :kbd:`Ctrl` on a selected node will cycle between the node-types.

-:kbd:`del` will remove the selected node.
+:kbd:`Del` will remove the selected node.

 Selected Segments
 ^^^^^^^^^^^^^^^^^